6 reasons small businesses need to adopt sustainable solutions

 Employees are passionate about environmental issues

 As the global cry for climate action escalates, it's becoming clear that employees want their organizations to be doing more.
-A conducted by Censuswide revealed concerning stats for businesses who are reluctant to make meaningful changes as it's becoming increasingly apparent that workers want their company to reflect their values with their actions, not words.
+A 2020 study conducted by Censuswide revealed concerning stats for businesses who are reluctant to make meaningful changes as it's becoming increasingly apparent that workers want their company to reflect their values with their actions, not words.
 It showed that:

 • 72% of employees were concerned about their company's ethics regarding environmental protection.